aws-samples/aws-database-acceleration-toolkit/examples/aurora-mysql-dbproxy/README.md

-# RDS Proxy - IAM Authentication & PostgreSQL Cluster
+# RDS Proxy - IAM Authentication & MySQL Cluster

 Configuration in this directory creates:

-- AWS RDS Proxy w/ IAM authentication enabled for an existing RDS Aurora PostgreSQL cluster
+- AWS RDS Proxy w/ IAM authentication enabled for an existing RDS Aurora MySQL cluster

 ## How to Deploy